dribdat/handbook/README.md

 # dd-interactive-handbook
- This is an interactive guide for using the Dribdat hackathon platform.
-It is made with Twine open-source software https://github.com/klembot/twinejs.
+ This is an interactive guide for using the Dribdat hackathon platform https://github.com/hackathons-ftw/dribdat.
+ The handbook is made using Twine open-source software https://github.com/klembot/twinejs.